ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 Me/gMe consolidates the settings which control the behaviour into one object.
 One can see the current settings, as well as change/update them using browsers devel-tool/console.

-  bCompletionFreshChatAlways - whether Completion mode collates completion history when communicating with the server.
+  bCompletionFreshChatAlways - whether Completion mode collates complete/sliding-window history when communicating with the server or only sends the latest user query/message.

   bCompletionInsertStandardRolePrefix - whether Completion mode inserts role related prefix wrt the messages that get inserted into prompt field wrt /Completion endpoint.